yayamamo/mcp-using-azure/README.md

 ### Available Tools

 #### Search Tool
-- **Purpose**: Find relevant documents using keyword matching
+- **Purpose**: Find relevant documents using OpenAI Vector Store semantic search
-- **Input**: Search query string with keywords
+- **Input**: Search query string (natural language works best)
-- **Output**: List of matching documents with ID, title, and text snippet
+- **Output**: List of matching documents from vector store with ID, title, and text snippet
-- **Usage**: ChatGPT will use this to find relevant documents based on your research queries
+- **Usage**: ChatGPT will use this to find semantically relevant documents from your vector store
+- **Fallback**: Uses local keyword search if vector store is unavailable

 #### Fetch Tool
 - **Purpose**: Retrieve complete document content for detailed analysis